rsbohn/olive-petrel/docs/interactive-assembler.md

 Exit the interactive assembler with `q`, `quit`, or `exit`:
 ```
 0200? q
-Load assembled code into machine memory? (y/n) y
+Update machine memory with assembled code? (y/n) y
-Loaded into machine memory.
+Updated machine memory.
 >
 ```

-If you've assembled code that hasn't been loaded yet, you'll be prompted to load it before exiting.
+If you've assembled code that hasn't been updated yet, you'll be prompted to update it before exiting.

 ## Example Session